• Jacquard® Pinata Colors, alcohol-based inks

 Wrap your length of clay around the soda can, taking care not to stretch it, so that the extruded clay goes a little past the end of the clay to start a second row of clay.
 Use your Super Slicer to cut BOTH of these rows of clay at a 45 degree angle.
 Make this cut about ½” from the original end of the clay.
 It is smart to carefully inspect the clay cord before you cut to make sure that there are no air pockets or dings.

 Butt the two ends up against each other (they should match perfectly since they were cut at the same time) and use your finger to smooth the seam.
 This seam does not have to be perfect since you are going to wrap the wire around it after baking.
 Make sure that the sides and the back are fairly smooth also.

-Once you have all your bracelets on your can, place the can upright in your preheated clay oven and bake for 30 minutes.
-Carefully remove the cans with a hot mitt, trying not to touch the clay.
-After about 5 minutes, when the can is warm but comfortable to touch with bare hands, gently work the bracelets down and off the can.
+Once you have all your bracelets on your can, place the can upright and bake for 30 minutes or as directed above in Step 1.
+Carefully remove the can with a hot mitt, trying not to touch the clay.
+When the can is warm but comfortable to touch with bare hands, gently work the bracelets down and off the can.
 Allow them to thoroughly cool on a flat surface.

 If a soda can is too large/too small for your wrist check your pantry for other cans that might work!!
 Remove any paper labels before you add clay to them, as the ink on the paper can transfer to the clay.
 Use any clay that you have added alcohol-based inks to as soon as possible, as it tends to dry out the clay.

 Sign Up for Our Newsletter

 Sign up for our newsletter and get special sales, product sneak peeks, projects and more!